google-gemini/gemma-cookbook/Demos/Gemma-on-Cloudrun/README.md

 * `us-docker.pkg.dev/cloudrun/container/gemma/gemma3-12b`
 * `us-docker.pkg.dev/cloudrun/container/gemma/gemma3-27b`

-## Deploying to Cloud Run
+## Quickstart - Deploying to Cloud Run
-This section guides you through deploying a Cloud Run service using our provided Docker images or your own custom-built image.
+This section guides you through deploying a Cloud Run service using our provided Docker images.
+If you've deployed Gemma to Cloud Run from AI Studio, it mirrors this process.

 Use the following `gcloud run deploy` command to deploy your Cloud Run service:
 ```